Reporting & sharing of outcomes

 - What plans do you have for the further dissemination of the results/outcomes of the funded activity?

-For Small Grants categorized as Projects, progress reports must be filed periodically.
+For Small Grants categorized as Projects, a progress report must be filed at the midpoint between the awarding of the grant and the project’s stated date of conclusion.
 This requirement is intended to provide AMICAL Admin with a way to monitor the healthy progress of projects, and to facilitate assistance in cases where a project may be facing difficulties.

-- Indicate whether healthy progress is being made toward stated project goals
+- whether healthy progress is being made toward stated project goals

-- identify any issues that are blocking progress on the project
+- any issues that are blocking progress on the project

 If problems are reported, AMICAL Admin will try to suggest possible resources or leads for resolving the issues.